Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

 these lights bounce light off the inside of a silver umbrella.

 Notice how we use low *Energy* to bring out the dimensionality of the sphere;
-I can't stress that enough.
+I cannot stress that enough.
 Hard, bright lights actually flatten it and make you squint.
 Soft lights allow your eye to focus.
-We disable specular for right *Hemi*, so we don't get that shiny forehead or nose.
+We disable specular for right *Hemi*, so we do not get that shiny forehead or nose.

 The lamp on the left however, lets it be known that it is there by enabling specular;
 specular flare is that bright spot that is off center above midline on the sphere.